Nina Sky (album): Release and promotion

 Album was also promoted with a mixtape, featuring remixes and collaborations.
 Mixtape was released later in 2004.
 It features a remix by Vybz Kartel for "Move Ya Body".

 Critical reception

 Nina Sky received mixed reviews from music critics.
 Entertainment Weekly gave the album a B, while Stylus Magazine gave it a C. Rolling Stone and Slant Magazine both gave the album three out of five stars.
-AllMusic gave it 3.5 stars, while People Magazine gave it two out of five stars.
+AllMusic gave it 3.5 stars, while People gave it two out of five stars.

+USA Today critic Elysa Gardner felt that Nina Sky "aspires to the same progressively nostalgic vibe once offered by Lauryn Hill, whom both girls cite as an influence.
+But the breezily romantic, benignly sexy feel of tunes such as the hit single "Move Ya Body" and the more wistful "Faded Memories" invite comparisons with more commercially savvy pop-soul retrophiles."